hterhors/OWL2JavaBin/README.md

 **LIMITATIONS**

-In the current version of this tool every class individual and instance that is part of the ontology is converted into java class binaries.
-Which makes this version not suitable for ontologies with many classes (I tested it with approx. 5-6k classes which needed 4GB permsize of my IDE, Eclipse Photon for building it)
+In the current version of this tool, every class, individual and instance that is part of the ontology is converted into a single Java class.
+That makes this version not suitable for ontologies with to many classes (I tested it with approx. 5-6k classes which needed 4GB permsize of my IDE, Eclipse-Photon for building it).

-The number of classes can be obviously reduced by redesigning the ontology.
-For instance one can change some properties from object type to datatype.
-However this has other implications that will slow down th machine learning speed.
+The number of classes can be reduced by redesigning the ontology, if possible.
+For instance change some properties from object type to datatype.
+This however has some other implications that will slow down the performance.
 For more details about this see OBIEMachineLearningFrameWork project.